The Comfiest Postpartum Clothes to Wear in the Fourth Trimester

 While everyone's experience is unique, the care and comfort needed in the fourth trimester are universal.
-For some people, being as cozy and comfortable as possible as you recover is a key part of that puzzle.
+Being as cozy and comfortable as possible as you recover is a key part of that puzzle.
 The good news?
-There are tons of great postpartum clothes designed to support you in the fourth trimester (and honestly long after, because who's counting?).
+There are tons of great postpartum clothes designed to support you in the fourth trimester (and honestly, long after, because who's counting?).
+The best postpartum clothes should be easy to put on, flow away from your body (to keep you cool during the postpartum sweats) and be so comfortable that napping in them doesn’t sound unreasonable.
+And aside from pure comfort, your postpartum wardrobe should allow for easy access for nursing, pumping and skin-to-skin.

-From one-and-done jumpsuits to cozy matching sets that make getting ready simple, we rounded up the best postpartum cozy clothes to get you through your fourth trimester and beyond, so you can feel your best and think about, literally, everything besides getting dressed.
+From one-and-done jumpsuits to cozy matching sets that make getting ready simple, we rounded up the best postpartum cozy clothes to get you through your fourth trimester and beyond (plus, if you buy them during pregnancy, you can start wearing them now), so you can feel your best and think about, literally, everything besides getting dressed.

 Robes

-When we think of cozy postpartum essentials, a good robe is one of the first things that come to mind.
-These are designed to grow with you in this new phase of life, with bands that sit high above a bump during pregnancy, but still keep your post-baby belly comfy.
-What’s more is that all of our picks are made with comfy, breathable fabrics that won’t weigh you down or keep you too hot.
+When we think of cozy postpartum essentials, a good robe is one of the first things that comes to mind.
+These are designed to grow with you in this new phase of life, with bands that sit high above a bump during pregnancy, but still keep your post-baby belly comfy (and a great addition to your hospital bag to wear after delivery).
+What’s more is that all of our picks are made with comfy, breathable fabrics that won’t weigh you down or make you too hot.
 You’ll want to wrap yourself up in these all day, every day and, hey, we don’t blame you.

 Matching sets

-Whether you’re lounging at home with baby or finally feel ready to take a walk or run a quick personal errand, we love matching sets because they take the guesswork out of getting dressed.
-No more trying to find a roomy shirt to match your favorite leggings—just pop on a matching top and bottom and you’re on your way.
+Whether you’re lounging at home with baby or finally feel ready to take a walk or run a quick errand, matching sets take the guesswork out of getting dressed.
 Made with various postpartum bodies in mind, all of these sets are made with comfortable fabrics that’ll move with you throughout the day whether you’re indoors or out.
 We especially love that they can all be jazzed up with your favorite sneakers or accessories if you want to build on your look.
 Here are some of our favorites:

 One pieces

 When juggling baby, yourself, and the million other things on your to-do list, the last thing you need is to think of how to piece different parts of an outfit together.
 This is where one pieces really shine—just pull ‘em on and go about your day.
 If you’re expecting, we suggest grabbing a few transitional pieces that’ll have enough room for the bump while you’re pregnant but then be roomy enough for you to breathe once your little one has arrived.
-Some of our favorites can be worn all day in the house but can also be paired with your favorite shoes and accessories to double as a chill look—check them out.
+Some of our favorites can be worn all day in the house but can also be paired with your favorite shoes and accessories to double as a chill look.
+Plus, they all work if you’re nursing or pumping (either with cutouts or the ability to pull the top aside).

 Dresses